-Octopus Deploy Linux Containers are part of our Early Access Program (EAP) and may contain bugs or be unstable.
+Octopus Server Linux Containers are part of our Early Access Program (EAP) and may contain bugs or be unstable.

 Note: When using Linux containers on a Windows machine, please ensure you have switched to Linux Containers.